karnafun/identityserver-oauth2-demo/README.md

 This project is provided as-is for educational purposes.

 ---

-**Questions or issues?** Open an issue or check the [DEV.to tutorial](https://dev.to/your-username/your-post-slug) for detailed explanations.
+**Questions or issues?** Open an issue or check the [DEV.to tutorial](https://dev.to/karnafun/building-an-oauth2-protected-api-with-c-identityserver-and-aspnet-core-23g2) for detailed explanations.

+Looking for help building secure APIs?
+[Hire me](https://www.fiverr.com/s/NNKV0VG)
 *Backend engineer & API integrator.
 Building secure, scalable APIs with .NET.*